Building an SQL Query

 The Assistant code completion is done while typing and on hitting CTRL+SPACE, as used while code programming.

-• You can clear the whole Query Editor window by clicking on the Clear button.
+• Clearing the whole Query Editor window can be done by clicking on the Clear button.

 • The Query Editor window can hold and execute several queries.
 When clicking on the Execute button, all queries will be executed, one by one, where the Results window will show the results of the last query.